When to plant Geraniums in Grant County, KS

 Grant County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 21 and first fall frost is October 17.

-Grant County County sits in USDA Zone 6b.
+Grant County sits in USDA Zone 6b.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Grant County County's climate?
+Can Geraniums grow in Grant County's climate?

 Your Grant County Garden Planner — Free